DorisWarren/the-nomad/README.md

 ### Support and contact details

-_{If you have any questions or concerns please do not hesitate to contact me at doriswarren11@gmail.com!
+_If you have any questions or concerns please do not hesitate to contact me at doriswarren11@gmail.com!
 I would love to chat._

 ### Technologies Used